 How We Add Value & Attempt to Reduce Risk

 We are a FINRA registered broker dealer specializing in equity.
-This means your money is safe with us.
 In fact, every single employee who deals with the customer investing – from the Founder, to our customer service reps— has their Series 7 license about equity crowdfunding, investing in startups and online investment opportunities.

 Most equity crowdfunding platforms will take any start up they can get.
 We pick what we believe are the best, safest, most secure startup investment opportunities to present to investors.
 It's easier to get into Harvard than it is to get listed on MicroVentures (Harvard has a 7% acceptance rate, we have a 1% acceptance rate).

 Everyone knows that startup investing is risky.
 But it's currently much riskier than it needs to be since most equity crowdfunding platforms simply don't do any research or due diligence into the companies they list.
 MicroVentures completely rejects that idea.
 Every company we feature has been through multiple rounds of due diligence and professional analysis by our experienced financial team.